AdamLaurie/hdmi-rip/README.md

   Where would we be without the usual waffle about copyright?

-  In the UK we have a thing called "Time-shifting", the details of which can be viewed here:
+  In the UK we have a thing called "Time-shifting", the details of which can be viewed here: https://www.gov.uk/guidance/exceptions-to-copyright

-     <a href="https://www.gov.uk/guidance/exceptions-to-copyright" target="_blank">https://www.gov.uk/guidance/exceptions-to-copyright</a>

   In my view, this gives me the right to record anything and everything as long as I don't re-distribute it and only use it within my own houeshold/family non-commercially.
 However, I'm not a lawyer so take your own advice and bear in mind that kittens, unicorns and/or other mythical creatures may be harmed if you do not respect Copyright in both letter and spirit, and you may make the baby Jesus cry.